yjbae01/Tracky-Bug/README.md

 # Progress:

-You can view the current progress of the project on my [Trello Board].
+You can view the current progress and tasks of the project on my [Trello Board].

 [Trello Board]: https://trello.com/b/XwCLbayH/my-current-projects